arinze-edeh/cloud-infrastructure-devops-labs/devops/git-version-control/git-repository-forking-workflow/README.md

 ### Fork exists but repository content is missing
 - Navigate to `jon/story-blog` and confirm **"forked from sarah/story-blog"** is shown
-- If the fork is empty, delete it and re-fork — Gitea may have hit a cloning timeout
+- If the fork is empty, delete it and re-fork, Gitea may have hit a cloning timeout

 ### Cannot access Gitea UI from the lab
 - From the jumphost terminal, verify the Gitea service is running: